stegro/jeopardyML/README.md

   * this is made for big screens, not for mobile phones.
   * points values, number of categories and number of questions are arbitrary and are all defined in the xml file
   * a random cell will be made a "Daily Double".
-Only the player who chose the cell is allowed to answer, but this rule must be enforced by the show host, of course.
-    After placing bet, the mechanics of solving the riddle is identical to the other cells.
+After placing bet, the mechanics of solving the riddle is identical to the other cells, except that only the player who chose the cell is allowed to answer.
   * all categories must have same number of questions (i.e. no empty cells in the first hand)
   * controls are supposed to be done with keyboard as much as possible, to avoid